abhiramasonny/jaithon/README.md

 ***We suffer so that you don't***
 <br>
 <br>
-This is a simple compiler/interpreter that supports array declarations and operations.
-It can parse and execute code containing array declarations, variable assignments, print statements, import statements, input statements, time functions, and much more.
+This is a simple compiler/interpreter that supports operations.
+It can parse and execute code containing variable assignments, print statements, import statements, input statements, time functions, and much more.
 The objective behind this interpreter is to provide a fun and easy way to get introduced to programming.

 ### Description